-Hair transplants techniques have improved dramatically in the past few years.
-Advances in FUE techniques provide us the tools to deliver natural results that were not available before.
+Hair transplant techniques have improved dramatically in the past few years.
+Advances in FUE (Follicular Unit Extraction) techniques provide us the tools to deliver natural results that were not available before.

-We build one of the most advanced hair transplant centers in the Philadelphia area.
-Dr. Milchak, our Dirctor of Hair Transplant utilizes both FUI and FUT techniques, combined with light therapy, stem cell, and PRP
+We've built one of the most advanced hair transplant centers in the Philadelphia area.
+Dr. Milchak, our Director of Hair Transplant utilizes both FUE and FUT techniques, combined with light therapy, stem cell, and PRP treatments.

 Dr. Marissa Milchak is the Director of Hair Medicine and Hair Transplant at Ringpfeil Advanced Dermatology.